caitlindev/simply-social/README.md

 OR I have included the compiled app for production so you can just open that without having to run anything.
 Open the index file within the `bin` directory.

-***I have included the dependencies in the repo instead of having to install them based on the package.json and bower.json.
-Normally I would do this properly, but I wanted to ensure no issues with conflict dependency version and what not.
+* DO NOT `npm install` or `bower install`.
+I have included the dependencies in the repo instead of having to install them based on the package.json and bower.json.
+Normally I would do this properly, but I wanted to ensure no issues with conflict dependency version and what not.*

 Is both responsive and compatible back to IE9.